 - “The dog that did not bark” – NASDAQ.

-Trading and Settlement is the story of the Ferrari and the Donkey.
+Trading and Settlement is the story of the race car and the donkey.

 We measure trading in fractions of a second.
-That is the Ferrari.
+That is the race car.
 Then we climb out of that speed machine and get onto the old grey donkey to do settlement which takes 2 or 3 days (T+2/3 Securities Settlement).

 All of that changes when we move to Real Time Settlement or to be more technically accurate – Concurrent Delivery Versus Payment (DVP)